IBMStreams/streamsx.health/README.md

 Our design and roadmap are always up for discussions and we welcome your feecdback and contribution.
 Please submit an [issue](https://github.com/IBMStreams/streamsx.health/issues) if you have any feedback for us.

-## Real-time ECG Monitoring Sample
+## Real-time Healthcare Monitoring Sample

 As part of our initial work for this platform, we have developed a real-time ECG monitoring sample, using the Physionet Ingest Service, Python and Jupyter notebook.